thomasio101/SelenScript/readme.md

 # SelenScript
+> "Selēnē" (Greek for "moon", translated to Portugese: "lua")

 SelenScript is a modern superset of the Lua language.
 It provides several features to allow programmers to be more productive and design less error-prone code.

 ## Name